3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation

 \subsection{3D-Adapter Using 3D Optimization/Texture Backprojection}

 Feed-forward 3D reconstruction methods, like GRM, are typically constrained by specific camera layouts.
-In contrast, more flexible reconstruction approaches, such as optimizing an Instant-NGP NeRF~\citep{ingp,nerf} and DMTet mesh~\citep{dmtet}, can accommodate diverse camera configurations and achieve higher-quality results, although they require longer optimization times.
+In contrast, more flexible reconstruction approaches, such as optimizing a NeRF~\citep{nerf} or mesh, can accommodate diverse camera configurations and achieve higher-quality results with denser cameras, although they require longer optimization times.

-In this subsection, we design an optimization-based 3D adapter, using Stable Diffusion v1.5~\citep{stablediffusion} as the base model, where each view is denoised independently, with the adapter being the only component that shares information across views.
+To demonstrate the compatibility with optimization-based reconstruction methods, we explore a new variation of 3D-Adapter (Fig.~\ref{fig:optim}), using Instant-NGP NeRF~\citep{ingp} and DMTet mesh~\citep{dmtet} optimization as the reconstruction module, with Stable Diffusion v1.5~\citep{stablediffusion} being the base model.
+For feedback augmentation, Stable Diffusion comes with off-the-shelf ControlNets~\citep{controlnet}, which empirically work very well as the feedback encoder.
+Specifically, we simultaneously use the ``tile'' ControlNet (originally trained for superresolution) for RGB feedback, and the depth ControlNet for depth feedback.
+Dense cameras are randomly generated around the object for multi-view diffusion.
+Since Stable Diffusion is a single image model, 3D-Adapter (or I/O sync) is the only module that synchronizes multi-view samples.

+Alternatively, for texture generation only (Section~\ref{sec:texture}), multi-view aggregation can be achieved by backprojecting the views into UV space and blending the results according to visibility.

-During the sampling process, the adapter performs NeRF optimization for the first 60\% of the denoising steps.
+\paragraph{Details on NeRF/mesh optimization.} During the sampling process, the adapter performs NeRF optimization for the first 60\% of the denoising steps.
 It then converts the color and density fields into a texture field and DMTet mesh, respectively, to complete the remaining 40\% denoising steps.
 All optimizations are incremental, meaning the 3D state from the previous denoising step is retained to initialize the next.
-As a result, only 96 optimization steps are needed per denoising step.
-Alternatively, for texture generation only, multi-view aggregation can be achieved by backprojecting the views into UV space and blending the results according to visibility.
-For feedback augmentation, the off-the-shelf ``tile'' ControlNet, originally trained for superresolution, performs effectively for RGB feedback due to its robustness to blurry inputs, while the off-the-shelf depth ControlNet can naturally handle depth feedback.
+As a result, only 96 optimization steps are needed per denoising step. we employ L1 and LPIPS losses on RGB and alpha maps, and total variation (TV) loss on normal maps.
+Additionally, we enforce stronger geometry regularization using ray entropy loss for NeRF, and Laplacian smoothing loss~\citep{laplacian} plus normal consistency loss for mesh, making the optimization more robust to imperfect intermediate views $\hat{\vx}^\prime_t$.
+More details can be found in Appendix~\ref{sec:nerf_mesh}.